Maro1F431/snowplow_graph/README.md

-# Snowplow - Path calculator
+# snowymontreal - Path calculator

+## Contents

+You will find two Jupyter notebooks describing the usage of the `montreal_snow_path` command as well as the `solve` command for our package.

 ## Dependancies
 - `pip` requirements in the `requirements.txt` file